Massive Nonplanar Two-Loop Maximal Unitarity: Maximal Unitarity

 At two loops and beyond, the situation is more intricate, one of the main reasons being that a minimal integral basis is not yet known.
 Integrals with numerator insertions are in general algebraically irreducible and the reduction to master integrals inevitably involves IBP identities.
 As a consequence, multiple contributions contaminate the unitarity cuts.
 Although maximal cuts for four particles at two and three loops have superficial resemblance to the quadruple cut at one loop, it is also challenging to extract the coefficients because the cut does not localize integrals to a point, but rather an algebraic curve \cite{Kosower:2011ty,CaronHuot:2012ab} or generally speaking, an algebraic surface \cite{Huang:2013kh,Sogaard:2013fpa}.

-In the last couple of years, maximal unitarity has been applied to the planar double box with up to four external massive legs \cite{Kosower:2011ty,Johansson:2012zv,Johansson:2013sda} in general theories and to the massless nonplanar double box \cite{Sogaard:2013yga}.
-Recently, the formalism was also extended to amplitude contributions whose maximal cuts define multidimensional algebraic variaties \cite{Sogaard:2013fpa}, exemplified for the planar triple box at three loops.
-Along these lines, the unitarity cut prescription has been extended to accomodate loop integrals with doubled or higher powers of propagators \cite{Sogaard:2014ila}.
+In the last couple of years, maximal unitarity has been applied to the planar double box with up to four external massive legs \cite{Kosower:2011ty,Johansson:2012zv,Johansson:2013sda} in general theories and to the massless two-loop crossed box \cite{Sogaard:2013yga}.
+Recently, the formalism was also extended to amplitude contributions whose maximal cuts define multidimensional algebraic varieties \cite{Sogaard:2013fpa}, exemplified for the planar triple box at three loops.
+Along these lines, the unitarity cut prescription has been extended to accommodate loop integrals with doubled or higher powers of propagators \cite{Sogaard:2014ila}.